Smooth structures on non-orientable $4$-manifolds via twisting operations: Proofs of main results

 Deconstruct the smooth structure on $S(2\gamma \oplus \R)$ of Proposition \ref{Proposition Sphere Bundle} as where $N$ is the 4-manifold (\ref{Exotic Compact Bundle}).
 A tubular neighborhood $\nu(\R P^2) = D^2\widetilde{\times} \R P^2$ of a smoothly embedded $\R P^2\subset Y$ is visible from (\ref{Decomposition Y}).
 Twisting this $\R P^2$ yields

-Notice that $Z = (\#_{S^1}2\cdot \R P^4)\#_{S^1} M_A$ as it was mentioned in Section \ref{Section CSRP4}.
-From this observation we get that $Z$ is homeomorphic to the circle sum of two copies of $\R P^4$ \cite{[HambletonKreckTeichner]} by Theorem \ref{Theorem CSF}.
-Moreover, using Theorem \ref{Theorem Stolz Main} and the additivity of the $\eta$-invariant under the operation of circle sum, we conclude that $Z$ is neither diffeomorphic nor stably diffeomorphic to $\#_{S^1}2\cdot \R P^4$. $\square$
+It is immediate that (\ref{Decomposition Z}) is homeomorphic to $\R P^4\#_{S^1}\R P^4$.
+Using Theorem \ref{Theorem Stolz Main} and the additivity of the $\eta$-invariant under the operation of circle sum, we conclude that $Z$ is neither diffeomorphic nor stably diffeomorphic to $\R P^4\#_{S^1}\R P^4$. $\square$